linkedin/DuaLip/docs/get_started/index.rst

 Currently the library supports two different solvers:

-1. :code:`MooSolver`: This solves multi-objective optimization problems, which include a few global or cohort-level constraints and is characterized by small number of rows in :math:`A` (usually less than one hundred)
+1. :code:`MooSolver`: This solves multi-objective optimization problems, which include a few global or cohort-level constraints and are characterized by small number of rows in :math:`A` (usually less than one hundred)

 2. :code:`MatchingSolver`: This solves matching problems, where we have a large number of per-item constraints.
-The number of rows of :math:`A` here is quite large and can range upto 1 million.
+The number of rows of :math:`A` here is quite large and can range up to 1 million.

 Both the solvers support a wide range of constraints :math:`\mathcal{C}_i` as seen `here